ben-grande/qusal/.github/pull_request_template.md

 - [ ] Agree to use the same license of each modified file;
 - [ ] Have followed the [contribution guidelines](docs/CONTRIBUTE.md);
-- [ ] I have tested it locally;
+- [ ] Have tested it locally;
-- [ ] I have committed locally and not through a git hosting service such as GitHub Web; and
+- [ ] Have committed locally and not through a git hosting service such as GitHub Web; and
-- [ ] I have reviewed and updated any documentation if relevant.
+- [ ] Have reviewed and updated any documentation if relevant.

 Lacking to check any of the above can result in the rejection of the contribution without no further comment.